 Back inside the hideout, Quinn tells out heroes that Pamela is long gone.
 With the realization of her current life status, Harley willingly surrenders herself as Batman and Nightwing take her away.
 We then shift ahead one year as she answers a question that was asked of her at the beginning of this issue: “What does it mean to be sane?”.
 After describing it as “an awareness of shared reality and a sense of responsibility for my choices & actions”, the psychiatry board approves of her word choice.
 Not only that, but they’re also proud of the fact that she hasn’t been in contact with any prior felon and has even acted sane without medications for the past year.
 As such, she’s granted parole and is allowed to be freed from Arkham.
 We then cut to the following day where she’s being let out with no one there to pick her up.
 With her psychiatrist wishing her the best of luck, the series ends with Harley walking off to begin her life anew and all on her own.

 As a tale that preps the viewer for the film, it’s mainly solid in its execution.
-Harley is relatable in the fact that she wants to prove to herself and those around her that she’s capable of being her own person in her own field of expertise.
+Harley is relatable in the fact that she wants to prove herself to those around her that she’s capable of being her own person in her own field of expertise.
 However, no one is willing to take her seriously or give her a chance.
 She’s experienced this through the Joker where he never gave her proper appreciation and only used her a means to his own end.
-Though Poison Ivy never goes near as extreme as he does, she too is only using Harley to make her own plan work.
+Though Poison Ivy never goes near the same extreme lengths as him, she too is only using Harley to make her own plan work.
 Because she’s been under many criminals’ thumbs over the years, she was never given the opportunity by the Joker or Pamela to operate a crime by her own hand.
 Essentially, she wants her own feeling of self-worthiness and to be taken seriously as someone who could handle things on her own terms.
 She does end up getting a piece of that satisfactory level after willingly turning herself in at the end and spending a year rehabilitating herself in Arkham.
-Upon the film’s conclusion, it turns out that her arc becomes complete when she gets her own TV show, thus completing a character arc that begins here and concludes in the movie since the struggles she goes through in helping Batman and Nightwing help assure those around her that she’s more than worthy of sharing her talents on her own terms.
+Upon the film’s conclusion, it turns out that her arc becomes complete when she gets her own TV show, thus completing a character arc that begins here and concludes in the movie since the struggles she goes through in assisting Batman and Nightwing help assure those around her that she’s more than worthy of sharing her talents on her own terms.
 After all, she is good-natured but was misguided throughout her life.
-After all, she still cares for her friend Pamela.
+In addition, she still cares for her friend Pamela.
 Despite their own character arcs that are at odds with each other, Quinn is looking out for Isley’s humanity since they do compliment each other through their friendship.
 Poison Ivy offers guidance and empowerment while Harley pays back by making sure her friend’s schemes never go too devious and heartless.
 Plus, it was interesting to see a particular plot point from the film (Isley having a soft spot for Quinn’s tears) be set up here, thus allowing for further context with the proceeding film.
 There’s even a foreshadowing to Harley’s budding friendship with Nightwing when she mentions about his hair and even mentions how he got it cut by the end.
 As far as Poison Ivy is concerned, this sets up her initial displacement from her longtime BFF and her budding team-up with the Floronic Man.
 When she asks for Harley’s help with her present situation, it doesn’t feel like she’s trying to intentionally take advantage of her friend.
 She’s too focused on protecting a valuable vine and gathering the necessary resources to do so that she’s partly unaware of Quinn’s present predicament.
-After feeling betrayed by Harley after her friend is willing to turn her in, this solidifies her villainous status for the film, especially a simple tear from her friend doesn’t phase her anymore.
+After feeling betrayed by Harley after her friend is willing to turn her in, this solidifies her villainous status for the film, especially since a simple tear from her friend doesn’t phase her anymore.
 As such, it explains why a full-on teary-eyed display is needed to sway Poison Ivy back over to her side.
 Finally, Batman and Nightwing remain stagnant and solidified with their set-up in their eventual roles for the film.
 Bruce remains stern and serious against Harley while Dick is more upbeat, which Quinn will be able to play off of when the events of the movie rolls around.

 Overall, this is a simple prologue that mainly delivers in its set-up.
 Each chapter is short enough to make it a casual read, the artwork is mainly solid in replicating Bruce Timm’s style and the characters are just as enjoyable as they would turn out to be in the film.
 While the narrative could have benefited from a more solid set-up between Pamela and Jason Woodrue for their eventual plans, it was still enjoyable to see the pieces fall into place for a film that was solid in its comedy and thrills.
 Give this five-part prologue a read, since you’ll never feel like a second banana by the end of this tale.